If you have rheumatoid arthritis (RA), you may need to pay more attention to your diet for these three reasons:

 Some common RA drugs such as methotrexate (Rheumatrex, Trexall) and sulfasalazine (Azulfidine) interfere with how the body uses folic acid.
 Eating more foods with folic acid, such as spinach, collards, broccoli, garbanzo beans, lentils, peas, and oranges, can help.
 Some foods, such as orange juice, are fortified with folic acid.
 Some people may need to take folic acid supplements.

 Corticosteroids can make it harder for your body to use calcium.
 That can lead to weak bones and the bone disease osteoporosis.
 RA can also put you at risk for weak bones in other ways.
-Your immune system, which RA makes overactive, may attack your bones directly.
+RA makes your immune system hyperactive, which may lead to bone loss.

 Being active is important in keeping up bone strength, but RA can make it feel more difficult.
 Exercise can help keep your bones strong, in addition to helping relieve the symptoms of RA.